voxel51/fiftyone/docs/source/integrations/cvat.rst

 Basic recipe
 ____________

-The basic workflow to use CVAT to add/edit/delete labels on your FiftyOne datasets is as follows:
+The basic workflow to use CVAT to add or edit labels on your FiftyOne datasets is as follows:

 1) Load a :ref:`labeled or unlabeled dataset <loading-datasets>` into FiftyOne